-How Much Do People Usually Get on SSDI?
+How Much Do People Usually Get on SSDI? | Crossroads Disability

 Close-up of a fan of US one hundred dollar bills, showing Benjamin Franklin's portrait.

-When you apply for Social Security Disability Insurance (SSDI), one of the first questions that comes to mind is: “How much will I get each month?”
+When you apply for Social Security Disability Insurance (SSDI), one of the first questions that comes to mind is:“How much will I get each month?”

 The answer depends on your past work and earnings — not your medical condition or how severe your disability is.